 In 1968, Ralston Purina Co. acquired controlling interest in Foodmaker and operated the company as a wholly-owned subsidiary.
 Under Ralston Purina, Jack in the Box restaurants underwent a major expansion in an effort to penetrate the eastern and midwestern markets, and the business grew to more than 1,000 restaurants by 1979.
 That same year, Foodmaker decided to concentrate its efforts and resources in the western and southwestern markets, which it believed offered the greatest growth and profit potential.
 Accordingly, the company sold or closed more than 200 Jack in the Box restaurants in the eastern and midwestern markets.

 In 1995, Foodmaker launched an advertising campaign that featured Jack as the company's fictional founder, CEO and ad pitchman.
 Longtime customers will remember Jack as a clown who formerly served atop the company's family-friendly drive-thru speaker box.
-Then in 1980, he was blown up in a television commercial that signaled a shift toward more adult fare.
+But in 1980, he was blown up in a television commercial that signaled a shift toward more adult fare.
 With his oversized, ping-pong ball-shaped head, biting wit and unfailing dedication to offering the finest fast-food experience to his guests, Jack and his commercials were an instant hit.
 Soon, his likeness appeared on premiums ranging from antenna toppers to Pez dispensers.
-More than 27 million premiums bearing Jack's likeness have been sold since 1995.
+In addition to producing more than 32 million "Jack" antenna balls, more than 5 million premiums bearing Jack's likeness have been sold since 1995.

 Over the years, Foodmaker divested itself of all restaurant concepts except Jack in the Box and closed its food-manufacturing facilities.
-Acknowledging the strength and growth of the Jack in the Box brand, the company changed its name to Jack in the Box Inc. in 1999 and converted its New York Stock Exchange ticker symbol to JBX.
-That same year, Jack in the Box expanded into the southeastern U.S., with new restaurants opening in Charlotte, Baton Rouge and Nashville.
-A fourth southeastern market, Greenville-Spartanburg, was opened in 2001.
+Acknowledging the strength and growth of the Jack in the Box brand, the company changed its name to Jack in the Box Inc. in 1999.

 This web page does not constitute a franchise offering or an offer to sell a franchise.
 A franchise offering can be made by us only in a state if we are first registered, excluded, exempted or otherwise qualified to offer franchises in that state, and only if we provide you with an appropriate franchise disclosure document.